The traditional 60/40 portfolio may not deliver much in returns going forward, according to a recent study.

 In contrast, active investment management doesn’t typically select a static percentage in stocks and another percentage in bonds.
 Active investment management often includes regularly evaluating a portfolio, potentially making changes to investment allocations in search of better returns.

-Tree Fort Financial has a proprietary investment methodology (link opens in new tab) that has delivered returns beating a benchmark since inception 2003.
+Tree Fort Financial has a proprietary investment methodology (link opens in new tab) that has delivered returns before fees beating a benchmark since inception 2003.
 Past results are no indication of future returns.
 See specific returns and accompanying disclaimers here (link opens in new tab).